-As the commercial virtualization solutions from vendors such as VMware, Citrix and Microsoft become more prevelant, the requirement for migration tools has increased.
+As the commercial virtualization solutions from vendors such as VMware, Citrix and Microsoft become more prevalent, the requirement for migration tools has increased.
 A company may maintain hundreds or thousands of existing physical servers which they will want move into the virtual environment rather than build from scratch.
 The ability to quickly and easily migrate servers is a key factor.

 Effective migration tools for Linux are few and far between.
 Existing products which support Linux include Platespin PowerConvert and VMware Converter.
-However, at the time of writing none of these products support 64bit Linux migrations.
-Given that many companies are using 64bit Linux to take full advantage of the latest hardware, these migration tools are ineffectual.
+Up until recently, neither of these tools supported 64bit Linux migrations.